bytecodealliance/wamr.dev/content/en/blog/introduction_to_wamr_running_modes/index.md

 Except that the Fast Interpreter can't co-exist with other execution engines in a software binary, all other execution engines can be built into single software at any combination.

-> Note: Classic Interpreter, as a foundation for LLVM JIT and Fast JIT, will be automatically included if you choose to include one of JIT execution engines

 WAMR offers several CMake cache variables for the compilation control of the execution engines:

 | Execution Engine        | CMake cache variable |